mboyea/resume/src/resume.md

 #### **Bachelor of Science in Computer Science** at *FHSU* `\hfill`{=latex} 08/20 - 12/23

-Degree acquired while developing my career, ideals, identity, health, discipline, and skills.
+Graduated from University while developing my career, ideals, identity, health, discipline, and skills.

 #### **KAMS Certificate of Completion** at *FHSU* `\hfill`{=latex} 08/20 - 05/22

-Full-time university enrollment with required scholarly research for concurrent high school credit.
+Full-time university enrollment and scholarly research for concurrent high school credit.

 #### **High School Diploma** at *PRHS* `\hfill`{=latex} 08/18 - 05/22

-#### **Game Development Study** at *PRHS* `\hfill`{=latex} 08/18 - 08/20

-Developed software tools and videogames using programming languages including C++ and C#.
+Self-taught programming in C++, and C#, with a focus on developing software tools and video games.